xta0/xta0.me/_posts/2020-01-05-os-system-programming-2.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2020/01/os-03-01.png">

-Note that the translation map guarantees that each process maps their address spaces to different locations in the physical memory, preventing one process accessing the memory from the other process.
+Note that the translation map guarantees that each process maps their address spaces to different locations in the physical memory, <mark>preventing one process accessing the memory from the other process</mark>.

 ## Threads